 Photo by Cynthia Berkshire Installation by Yayoi Kusama

-Perry’s photographs are represented in the private collections of Keith Haring, The Buhl Collection, Andy Spade, Kurt Andersen, Marjorie and Leonard Vernon, and Anthony Edwards.
+Jahmani’s photographs are included in the private collections of Keith Haring, The Buhl Collection, Andy Spade, and others.

 Please visit the CONTACT page for inquiries regarding: